Why should you incorporate in Delaware?

 The truth is that if you’re a US-resident, you should incorporate in your home state.

 However, if you’re a non-US resident, then you should incorporate in Delaware.

-Delaware is the most business-friendly state in United States.
+Delaware is the most business-friendly state in the United States.

 On this page, I’ll explain why you should incorporate in Delaware…

 If you’re looking to incorporate your business in Delaware, email me at firstname.lastname@example.org

 You should incorporate in Delaware because Delaware is the most business-friendly state for non-US residents.
 Delaware is the most popular state for LLCs in the US.

 The top 5 reasons to incorporate in Delaware:

 - No income taxes